erlang/otp/lib/ssl/doc/guides/using_ssl.md

 > #### Warning {: .warning }
 >Enabling cipher suites using RSA as a key exchange algorithm is
->strongly discouraged (only available pre TLS-1.3).
+>strongly discouraged (only available prior to TLS-1.3).
 For some
 >configurations software preventions may exist, and can make them usable if they work,
 >but relying on them to work is risky and there are many more reliable
 >cipher suites that can be used instead.